vrajpal-jhala/react-spring/README.md

 # react-spring
-A practice project for react spring boot application with mongo db
+A practice project in react + spring boot with jwt and mysql